ledgerium-io/ledgeriumwiki/opencommunity/README.md

 * Vivek Bengre
 * Ivan
 * Electo
+* Kellson Ma
 * Rahul Golash
-* Kellson Ma
 ## Becoming a committer

 If you'd like to become a committer, that's great!
 Please contact one of the existing committers for a walk through the process.
-Basically, what we're looking for is an interest in ongoing contributions to Ledgerium.
+What we're looking for is an interest in ongoing contributions to Ledgerium.

 ## General committer guidelines